 About the Library

 The Lincoln Public Library is centrally located in the historic Blackstone Valley.
-We have been extending service to citizens for 130 years, and look forward to providing and improving services to equip our patrons as we continue into the 21st century.
+We have been extending service to citizens for over 135 years, and look forward to providing and improving services to equip our patrons as we move through the 21st century.

 Public library services began in the Town of Lincoln in 1875 with the opening of the Manville Library on Main Street in the village of Manville.
 The Appleby Library, located in the Fireman's Hall on Chapel Street in the village of Saylesville was established in 1887 and donated to the village by W.F. and F.C.
 Sayles.
 In September of 1980 the library on Old River Road was dedicated.